kategable/nx/docs/blog/2022-10-12-lerna-reborn-whats-new-in-v6.md

 {% youtube src="https://www.youtube.com/embed/kOD7880DNEE" /%}

-Similarly, if you’re still on v4 and want to migrate to v6 it should be pretty straightforward and not be breaking in most cases.
+Similarly, if you're still on v4 and want to migrate to v6 it should be pretty straightforward and not be breaking in most cases.

 Just update the Lerna package version to the latest and then run..